Signal Forensics BureauEst. 2026

 Found possible accidental greatness in the wild?

 If a name, slogan, campaign, sign, website, or message appears to possess that rare public glow, submit it for consideration.
-The Signal Coroner will decide whether the artifact should be quietly admired, held for future consideration, or selected for a public autopsy.
+The Bureau will determine whether the artifact should be held for future examination, referred to Signal Pathology with possible coronial referral, or released back into public circulation with its distinction officially unexamined.

 Private Casework Intake